The converters : William Towns

 However, as early as 1969, Towns had become involved with British Leyland when he designed one of the so-called Triumph Puma proposals for project that would eventually deliver the Rover SD1.
-Later on, he also undertook a number of independent design exercises based on various British Leyland underpinnings; two of these – the Minissima and the Microdot – were even adopted by the company, and can be seen today on display at the Motor Heritage Centre at Gaydon (where, strangely enough, they now rub shoulders with Aston Martins, due to Ford’s ownership of both Aston Martin and Gaydon).
+Later on, he also undertook a number of independent design exercises based on various British Leyland underpinnings.

 Towns soon became known for his trademark razor-edge styling, which would be a common thread running through all his designs of 1970s.
 It was also during this time that he established his own company, Interstyl, to manufacture and distribute the Hustler kit car – a fascinating, modular concept which could be configured in a bewildering number of permutations, meaning that no two are likely to be quite the same.

-“The Aston Martin Bulldog, a one-off 190mph plus exercise from Newport Pagnell.
-Gullwing doors and a twin-turbocharged Aston Martin V8 mounted amidships are notable features of a project that sprang from a conversation between Aston Martin chariman Alan Curtis and BL’s Sir Michael Edwardes two years ago when ideas of an Aston-Jaguar sports car were mooted.”
+‘The Aston Martin Bulldog, a one-off 190mph plus exercise from Newport Pagnell.
+Gullwing doors and a twin-turbocharged Aston Martin V8 mounted amidships are notable features of a project that sprang from a conversation between Aston Martin Chairman Alan Curtis and BL’s Sir Michael Edwardes two years ago when ideas of an Aston-Jaguar sports car were mooted.’

 Book references (see above text):

 1: Cars That Time Forgot, 1997, ISBN 0-75252-083-0